troglobit/finit/README.md

-  -b, --batch               Batch mode, no screen size probing -c, --create              Create missing paths (and files) as needed -f, --force               Ignore missing files and arguments, never prompt -p, --plain               Use plain table headings, no ctrl chars -t, --no-heading          Skip table headings
+  -b, --batch               Batch mode, no screen size probing -c, --create              Create missing paths (and files) as needed -f, --force               Ignore missing files and arguments, never prompt -1, --once                Only one lap in commands like 'top' -p, --plain               Use plain table headings, no ctrl chars -q, --quiet               Silent, only return status of command -t, --no-heading          Skip table headings
   -v, --verbose             Verbose output
   -h, --help                This help text